 Our Czech translation team consists of

 Czech is a West Slavic language of the Indo-European language family.
 There are an estimated 12 million native speakers worldwide, most of whom reside in the Czech Republic, with a significant number also residing in Slovakia, with which it used to be joined as one state.
 Czech is the official language of the Czech Republic and is also one of the 24 official languages in the European Union.
 It is also a recognized minority language in Austria, Croatia, Slovakia and Serbia.
 Czech is similar to and mutually intelligible with Slovak and, to a lesser extent, Polish and Serbian.
-Czech and Slovak constitutes a language diasystem, since speakers of either language usually understand both languages in their written and spoken form.
-Nevertheless, some dialects or heavily accented speech in either language might present difficulties in doing so.
+Czech and Slovak constitute a language diasystem, since speakers of either language usually understand both languages in their written and spoken form.
+Nevertheless, some dialects or heavily accented speech in either language might present difficulties for speakers of the other language.
 The Czech language developed from the Proto-Slavic language at the end of the first millennium.
-The name čeština, Czech, is derived from a Slavic tribe of Czechs that inhabited Central Bohemia and united neighbouring Slavic tribes.
+The name čeština, Czech, is derived from a Slavic tribe of Czechs that inhabited Central Bohemia and united the neighbouring Slavic tribes.
 The etymology remains unclear.
 Today, the Czech language employs a Czech variant of the Latin alphabet.

 LOCATIONS OF OUR EXTERNAL TRANSLATORS:

 (CZ), Brno (CZ), Karlovy Vary (CZ), Liberec (CZ), Olomouc (CZ), Ostrava (CZ), Pardubice (CZ), Plzeň (CZ), Praha (CZ), Ústí nad Labem (CZ), České Budějovice (CZ),